 - Requests for destructive analysis must include the title of the project, a summary of the specimens and materials required and a description of the procedure to be employed.
-The project should have a specific, well-defined scope.
-Permission is not typically granted for building general, comparative collections.
-The laboratory techniques to be utilizied should be likely to succeed based on the experience of the researcher and on the material selected.
+The project must be for scientific research and have a specific, well-defined scope with proven methodologies.
+Permission is not typically granted for building general comparative collections.

 - Material may be removed only when done in a manner that will not degrade the scientific value of the specimen.
 When possible samples should be taken from the material available in fragment packets and from obscured portions of the specimen.
 Great care should be taken not to damage the specimen when removing material.